Therapy is an Investment in Yourself

 Why don't I take insurance?

-Simply put, I'm able to offer better care by opting out of managed care programs.
+I'm able to offer superior client care by opting out of managed care programs.

 I've narrowed down my practice to a few specialized areas.
 I also work with specific populations.
 My expertise benefits you because I'm able to get to the root of your issues quickly and effectively--and help you find relief.